Get in the know about your cyclone risk and plan your alerts

 Refer to the Bureau of Meteorology weather warnings online and information on current tropical cyclones.
 Another recommended source of up-to-date information is the ABC Emergency website and their cyclone information.

 Get connected and plan who you will need to find in a cyclone emergency

 In an emergency, you’ll need to contact some key people.
-Identify who they are and what you need from them.
+As part of your cyclone preparation plan, identify who they are and what you need from them.
 Also think about where your emergency meeting place will be.